 - Free publicity support

-The winner will also receive $500 to be used for business insurance or whatever expense they see fit.
+The winner also received $500 to be used for business insurance or whatever expense they see fit.

 Curious about the physical space?
 You're looking at 3,083 square feet right in the heart of downtown.